Calculate metrics for sites and species relative to bioregions and chorotypes

 Value

-Note that if bioregionalization contains more than one partition
+Note that if bioregionalization contains multiple partitions

-(i.e., if dim(bioregionalization$clusters) > 2), a list of lists will be
+(i.e., if dim(bioregionalization$clusters) > 2), a nested list will be

 returned, with one sublist per partition.